Beijing, China: Entrance from Tianamen Sqaure to the Forbidden City.

 Hong Kong - Guangzhou

-Beijing to Ulan Bator & Moscow by Trans-Siberian railway; Onward travel to Paris & London
+Beijing to Ulan Bator & Moscow by Trans-Siberian railway & onwards to Paris & London

-Beijing to Hanoi (Vietnam) by train; Onward travel to Saigon; Onward travel to Phnom Penh & Bangkok
+Beijing to Hanoi (Vietnam) by train, onwards to Saigon, on to Phnom Penh & Bangkok

 Beijing to Japan by ferry